kevinsogo/compgen/README.md

 # Full process

-You can prepare a full problem using this library from scratch, which can then be used in various judges/platforms.
+You can also prepare a full problem from scratch using this library.
+If you write it properly, it will be easy to upload it to various judges/platforms.

 ## Preparation